 Moldova Travel Guide: Money-Saving Tips

-Moldova is a relatively cheap country to begin with but, if you’re looking to save some money, here are some added ways to cut your costs:
+Moldova is a relatively cheap country to begin with but, if you’re looking to save some money, here are some added ways to cut costs:

-- Take a free walking tour – Chisinau offers a couple of free walking tours led by local guides.
+- Take a free walking tour – Chisinau and Tiraspol both have free walking tours led by local guides.
 They’re a good way to get introduced to the city and its history and culture.
 Check freetour.com for options.
-Just be sure to tip your guide!
+Just be sure to tip your guide at the end!

 - Wild camp – If you really want to save money in Moldova, wild camping is perfectly legal and safe on public land.

 - Cook your own meals – Book accommodation that has a kitchen so you can cook your own meals.
-Buying groceries may not be as glamorous as going out to eat, but it will save you money.
+Buying groceries may not be as glamorous as going out to eat, but it does save you money.

-- Stay with a local – Staying with a local via Couchsurfing is a great way to not only save money but you’ll get to meet a knowledgeable local who can help you better understand the city and its people.
-There aren’t a ton of hosts in the country, though you can likely find one in the capital if you look in advance.
+- Stay with a local – Staying with a local via Couchsurfing is a great way to not only save money but you get to meet a knowledgeable local who can help you better understand the country and its people.
+There aren’t a ton of hosts here, though you can likely find one in the capital if you look in advance.

-- Walk everywhere – All of the major cities in Moldova are quite walkable, so skip the public transportation if you want to save a few extra leu.
+- Walk everywhere – All of the major cities in Moldova are quite walkable, so skip the public transportation if you want to save a few extra lei.
+Skip the taxis too!

 - Enjoy the free spaces – There are plenty of free parks as well as many free hiking trails around the country.
 Save your budget and enjoy the outdoors!